oakestra/oakestra/node_engine/NetManager/README.md

 ### Host1
-use: `sudo go run testEnvironment/TwoNetnsDev1.go` when prompted insert the *Host2* IP address used to resolve the tunneling.
+use: `sudo go run testEnvironment/TwoNetnsDev1.go` when prompted insert the address of the current machine ( *Host 1* ) and then the address of *Host2* used to resolve the tunneling.

 This script will create the local subnetwork `172.19.1.0/24` with 2 network namespaces deployed `myapp1` and `myapp2`